4-Week TEFL Course in Chiang Mai, Thailand

 - Teaching speaking, listening, reading, and writing

-- Teaching children and business English
+- Teaching children and managing large, mixed-ability classes

 - Cultural awareness in the classroom